ghga-de/ghga-metadata-schema/docs/schema_markdown/vital_status_at_sampling.md

 # Slot: vital_status_at_sampling

-Vital Status of an Individual at the point of sampling (eg:'Alive', 'Deceased').
+Vital Status of the Individual at the point of sampling (e.g., alive).

 URI: [GHGA:vital_status_at_sampling](https://w3id.org/GHGA/vital_status_at_sampling)